 Details of presenting symptoms and any additional relevant clinical history should be used to introduce the case.
 The clinical symptoms may be expanded upon and any additional laboratory tests, including previous biopsy or surgery should be critically discussed.
-Ultrasound or other imaging results may be included at this stage.
+Radiology or ultrasound results may also be involved at this stage.
 The surgical procedure selected and the subsequent removal of tissue for histological examination should be put into context with the patient's overall treatment plan, e.g. results may be discussed at a MDT meeting to include compliance with the appropriate cancer standards.